 Unfortunately I do have the tendency to drift off the beaten track.
 No guided tours for me usually.
 No city centre.
 I prefer to take the subway to the edge of a metropolis and walk around endlessly, to get a feel for how the locals live.
 Or I go to a small village like Xilitla, two hundred miles north of Mexico City, to immerse myself into a rain forest and a crazy surrealist art garden in the middle of it.

 Hence, where most Europeans travel to Asia or the USA when they go abroad, I am more attracted to Central America and South America.
 Because it is a road less travelled.
 Because it seems to be a way-of-life that is so different from ours.
 Because everyone in my surroundings was sceptical about it.
 Mostly because they hadn’t visited these countries themselves, as was the case with Russia.
-So just as I wanted to find out whether Putin and his Russians were such bad people, I wanted to find out the same in the Americas.
+So just as I wanted to find out in 2016 whether Putin and his Russians were such bad people, I wanted to find out the same in the Americas.